Replace the real-time clock battery

 Visually inspect the battery to make sure that it is completely installed into the holder and that the polarity is correct.

-Step 4: Reinstall the controller module and setting time/date after RTC battery replacement
+Step 4: Reinstall the controller module and set time/date after RTC battery replacement

 After you replace a component within the controller module, you must reinstall the controller module in the system chassis, reset the time and date on the controller, and then boot it.